 Pre-rinsing Dishes: Myth or Necessity?

 Not only does pre-rinsing wastewater and time, but it can also lead to less efficient cleaning.
 Many contemporary dishwasher models use sensors to detect food particles.
 These sensors then adjust the wash cycle to ensure optimal cleaning.
 By pre-rinsing, you could be tricking your dishwasher into thinking your dishes are cleaner than they are, resulting in a less effective wash.
+For a more in-depth look at why pre-rinsing isn’t necessary, check out the article: Is Pre-Rinsing Necessary?

 Secure Small Items: Prevent Slipping